-8. When the configuration is complete, see Configure the Elasticsearch Service below for instructions on configuring Elasticsearch to start automatically as the Anzo user.
+8. When the configuration is complete, see Configuring the Elasticsearch Service below for instructions on configuring Elasticsearch to start automatically as the Anzo user.

-Configure the Elasticsearch Service
+Configuring the Elasticsearch Service

-Cambridge Semantics recommends that you configure an Elasticsearch service for starting Elasticsearch automatically as the platform service user.
+Cambridge Semantics recommends that you configure an Elasticsearch service for starting Elasticsearch automatically as the Anzo service user.
 Follow the instructions below to implement the service.